resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 bind sc_d moveright
 bind sc_a moveleft
 ```
-These are recommended changes if you are changing a default setup:
+These are recommended changes if you are altering a default setup:
 - Move `wait` to t; remove `trackmode`, remove air selection hotkey.
 - Move `attack` to f,f (double tap f); select all move to Ctrl+e.
 - Move `stop` to q; remove duplicate map marks; move `stopproduction` to Ctrl+q